Dog Breeds and Home Insurance: Restrictions, Coverage & Pet-Friendly Insurers

 Watch Out for Breed Exclusions

 If your dog's breed appears on your insurer's restricted list, dog bite liability may be partially or fully excluded from your policy.
-This means a $69,000+ claim could come entirely out of pocket.
+This means a $65,000+ claim could come entirely out of pocket.
 Always read the fine print and ask your agent directly about breed-related exclusions before assuming you're covered.
+Learn more about what home insurance doesn't cover.

 Liability coverage may not apply in these situations: